 These Thick and Chewy Oatmeal Chocolate Chip Cookies are packed with tons of oats and gooey chocolate chips.
-This delicious cookie recipe is so easy to make and requires no dough chilling!
+This delicious oatmeal cookie recipe is so easy to make, loaded with chocolate chips, and requires no dough chilling!

 I know you love cookies as much as I do, so I’m very excited to share my favorite chewy oatmeal chocolate chip cookies with you today!
 These cookies have actually been on my blog for years now, but the pictures and writing were in desperate need of a makeover.
 One thing that didn’t need a makeover?
 The recipe itself!
 These cookies are thick and chewy, loaded with crunchy oats and gooey chocolate chips, and ready in less than 30 minutes.